 “Interactive website” is defined as one that permits users to move between websites and that can include active links.

-Associations' interactive websites (defined as including the ability to move between websites and to create active links) must give members and consumers access to professional standards and arbitration filing processes available, and must link to the websites of the other levels of the REALTOR® organization for promotion of member programs, products and services.
+Associations' websites must give members and consumers access to professional standards and arbitration filing processes, and must link to the websites of the other levels of the REALTOR® organization for promotion of member programs, products and services.

-As noted in FAQ 6.11, association websites must link to the Code of Ethics and professional standards resources available from NAR, and from the state association if available.
-A link to the NAR resources can be found in Section I of the online Compliance Tool .
-Additionally, NAR's Member Experience staff has created a comprehensive compendium of information that includes the Code of Ethics, explanatory whitepapers (e.g. Before You File an Ethics Complaint, the Sanctioning Guidelines, and others), standard forms for filing and processing ethics complaints and arbitration requests, the Statements of Professional Standards Policy adopted by the NAR Board of Directors, as well as resources for professional standards administrators.
-These materials can be linked to at www.nar.realtor.
-(Revised 8.7.14 and 12.1.16)
+Association websites must link to the Code of Ethics and professional standards resources available from NAR, and from the state association if available.
+A link to the NAR resources can be found in Section I of the online Certification form.
+NAR's Member Experience staff has created a comprehensive compendium of information that includes the Code of Ethics, explanatory whitepapers (e.g. Before You File an Ethics Complaint, the Sanctioning Guidelines, and others), standard forms for filing and processing ethics complaints and arbitration requests, the Statements of Professional Standards Policy adopted by the NAR Board of Directors, as well as resources for professional standards administrators.

 9.3.
 Will NAR provide funding to develop local and state association interactive websites?